Ruby-School/organizers/README.md

 Once you are an organizer follow these instructions to set up your NodeSchool chapter:

-### 1
+##### 1 You should have been added to the team called `chapter-organizers` and should have access to edit the new chapter repo, e.g. https://github.com/Ruby-School/berlin

-You should have been added to the team called `chapter-organizers` and should have access to edit the new chapter repo, e.g. https://github.com/Ruby-School/berlin
+##### 2 Each chapter can set up their own gh-pages branch on their org and github pages will automatically route `ruby-school.io/<reponame>` to it

-### 2
+For example we have [Oakland](https://github.com/ruby-school/oakland) and [Berlin](https://github.com/ruby-school/berlin).